german1608/android-bundle-uploader/README.md

 ## Usage

-1. Install the requirements using pip `pip install -r requirements.txt`
+1. Install the package using pip `pip install -e .`
-2. Run `python main.py` to execute the script and get usage info
+2. Run `android-bundle-uploader` to execute the script and get usage info

 ## How to contribute